×

 policyName: subscription-policies

 The Storage LVMO subscription is deprecated.
 In future releases of OpenShift Container Platform, the storage LVMO subscription will not be available.
 Instead, you must use the Storage LVMS subscription.
-In OpenShift Container Platform 4.17, you can use the Storage LVMS subscription instead of the LVMO subscription.
-The LVMS subscription does not require manual overrides in the

-in your specific group or individual site configuration file.
-For example, in the group-du-sno-ranGen.yaml
+2. Add the LVMCluster CR to spec.sourceFiles in your specific group or individual site configuration file.
+For example, in the group-du-sno-ranGen.yaml file, add the following:

 - fileName: StorageLVMCluster.yaml